Sash-github-account/pandoc_resume/markdown/resume.md

 RTL design experience:

-* Developed emulation wrappers and scripts for Cadence Palladium XP2 emulator, to enable multi-chip emulation allowing for pre-silicon verification as well as board support software bring up to happen early in the development lifecycle.
-This resulted in many defects being found and fixed both in the silicon as well as in the software.

 * Upgraded the ingress DMA engine to improve performance by over 50% (from 200 million pkts/sec to 330 Mpps).
 Improved efficiency of buffer allocation, and achieved in reduction sizing and power.

 * Improved the flow control logic in the ingress DMA engine to provide both manual and automatic thresholding capability, hence providing greater flexibility and software programmability.